Tammy Hembrow Sizzles In Booty-Baring Pink Bikini That Leaves Little To The Imagination

 The bikini upload was a big hit.
 It amassed over 237,000 likes and more than 1,000 comments.

 Tammy’s no stranger to flashing skin on social media.
-Last week, she gave fans a peek at her red lace lingerie as she shot a mirror selfie in her underwear.
+Last week, she gave fans a peek at her red lace lingerie when she shot a mirror selfie in her underwear.
 The star posted a stunning photo to Instagram as she unbuttoned and pulled down her blue jeans while posing in the bathroom.

 She rocked a plunging sheer bra and matching panties that sat low underneath her navel with thick straps over her hips.
 Tammy captioned it with a cherry symbol.